How to choose a SIPP that’s right for you

 A SIPP gives you more control over your retirement savings than other pension types.

 You can choose from a wide range of investments, including stocks and shares, bonds, and property.
-This flexibility is perfect if you want to actively manage your pension, as, if you make the right decisions, as making the right investment decisions, could increase your returns.
+This flexibility is ideal if you want to actively manage your pension, as making the right investment decisions could increase your returns.

 Payments can be stopped or started at any time, which can be useful if you're self-employed or don't have a fixed income like a salary.
 Reducing or stopping your contributions will cut the size of your pension, so you should keep an eye on what it's likely to be worth when you retire.
 You should also be aware that if you stop your contributions at any point, charges will still be taken.